jboss-developer/jboss-eap-quickstarts/jts/README.md

 What is it?
 -----------

-This example demonstrates how to perform distributed transactions in an application.
+The `jts` quickstart demonstrates how to perform distributed transactions across multiple containers in an application.
 A distributed transaction is a set of operations performed by two or more nodes, participating in an activity coordinated as a single entity of work, and fulfilling the properties of an ACID transaction.

 ACID is a set of 4 properties that guarantee the resources are processed in the following manner: